Adult Community Learning Essex

 - Learners, where possible, take an active part in the process and are encouraged to make informed decisions regarding options available

 - Any reasonable adjustments that the learner may be entitled to are considered and where appropriate put in place

 - Learners receive a non-judgmental, consistent and sensitive approach to the management of situations.

 ACL is committed to equal access to the curriculum for all its learners irrespective of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex and sexual orientation or social and economic circumstances.

-In implementing this Policy, ACL will at all times remain mindful of its duty of care and its obligations to students under the Equality Act 2010, including in appropriate cases its obligation to make reasonable adjustments.
+In implementing this Policy, ACL will at all times remain mindful of its duty of care and its obligations to learners under the Equality Act 2010, including in appropriate cases its obligation to make reasonable adjustments.
 It will also remain mindful of the confidential and sensitive nature of fitness to study matters and of its obligations under GDPR.